 - You should raise your foot, align your knees and maintain this pose for at least one second, before returning off.

-These exercises help in building a lot of strength and mobility which can greatly enhance your performance on court.
+These exercises help in building a lot of strength and mobility which can greatly enhance your performance at the college and even at the youth basketball level.

 The power lunge helps in working the chest and lower body muscles that are involved in making high vertical jumps.
 With the push jerk, you can improve your coordination and power over-head.

-The chin-up is useful for enhancing pulling strength that is needed to make rebounds on the post.
+The chin-up is useful for enhancing pulling strength that is needed to make rebounds in the post.
 Step-ups improve your balance so can shoot and jump better.

 He is also a trained Boxing instructor and an avid triathlete.
 As a passionate fitness professional, Andrew attributes most of his strength gains to the squat cage.